Who makes up UON Alumni?

 Every year graduations take place in Newcastle, Port Macquarie and Ourimbah.

-International students travelling to Newcastle for their graduation should contact the Alumni Relations Office so that they can be advised of any special opportunities for international graduates and their families.
+International students travelling to Newcastle for their graduation should contact the Office of Alumni & Philanthropy so that they can be advised of any special opportunities for international graduates and their families.

 For more information about graduation dates and protocol, please view the Graduation page.